Toradol (Ketorolac Tromethamine)

 Unless your doctor tells you otherwise, continue your normal diet.

-Ketorolac injection may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: headache dizziness drowsiness diarrhea constipation gas sores in the mouth sweating ringing in the ears pain at injection site small red or purple dots on the skin Some side effects can be serious.
-If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, stop using ketorolac injection and call your doctor immediately: yellowing of the skin or eyes excessive tiredness unusual bleeding or bruising lack of energy nausea loss of appetite pain in the upper right part of the stomach flu-like symptoms pale skin fast heartbeat Ketorolac injection may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Ketorolac may cause side effects.
+Tell your doctor if any of these symptoms are severe or do not go away: headache dizziness drowsiness diarrhea constipation gas sores in the mouth sweating Some side effects can be serious.
+If you experience any of the following symptoms, or those mentioned in the IMPORTANT WARNING section, call your doctor immediately.
+Do not take any more ketorolac until you speak to your doctor. fever blisters unexplained weight gain shortness of breath or difficulty breathing swelling in the abdomen, ankles, feet, or legs yellowing of the skin or eyes excessive tiredness unusual bleeding or bruising lack of energy nausea loss of appetite pain in the upper right part of the stomach flu-like symptoms pale skin fast heartbeat cloudy, discolored, or bloody urine back pain difficult or painful urination Ketorolac may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 The content on this page is for informational and educational purposes only and does not constitute professional medical advice.
 Patients should not use the information presented on this page for diagnosing a health-related issue or disease.
 Before taking any medication or supplements, patients should always consult a physician or qualified healthcare professional for medical advice or information about whether a drug is safe, appropriate or effective.